Intel-bigdata/ceph-mesos/README.md

 For instance, assume we have 5 slaves.
 4 of them have same one disk "sdb" when execute "fdisk -l", but slave5 have another "sdc".
 So we need to create a cephmesos.d/slave5.yml which have addition "sdc" in field "osddevs".
 In this situation, Ceph-Mesos can use "sdc" to launch containers in slave5, but others only have "sdb".

-And you must populate the id, role and master field, can leave other field default.
+And you must populate the id, role, master, mgmtdev and datadev field, can leave other field default.
 Sample configurations are as follows:

 cephmesos.yml:
 ```sh